AgentMC/Sao19/Translate/En/Part4.md

 "I'm sorry, I got late!"

-Having heard that voice, a young pale-yellow dragon raised his face quickly from the grassland, sang “**kururu**” and came running up.
-Holding the fluffy body and scratching beneath his chin, Ronye said to Tiese.
+Having heard that voice, a young pale-yellow dragon raised her face quickly from the grassland, sang “**kururu**” and came running up.
+Holding the fluffy body and scratching beneath her chin, Ronye said to Tiese.

 "Thank you, Tiese.
 Of course, I owe you one."